 So, what are the real differences between microservices and APIs?
 Microservice is a design that is separated into quantities of a usually large application into more smaller, independent services.
 Where an API is an agreement that provides direction for a consumer to use the service.

 In reality, this equates to an API being a smaller amount of a microservice, which permits the ability for interaction with the actual microservice.
 Basically, an API serves as a contract for interactions within the microservices, allowing interaction between the two.
-Learn all about the six ways to scale enterprise-level APIs and microservices.
+Read how Novartis is innovating with APIs and microservices.

 Learn how to have agility in minutes with APIs and microservices.